roskonenov/RockPaperScissorsByRosko/README.md

-# Rock-Paper-Scissors-ByRosko
+## Rock-Paper-Scissors-ByRosko 🪨 🗞️ ✂️
-A simple project game within the programming fundamental course at #SoftUni
+**A simple project game within the programming fundamental course @SoftUni**

-In this project for the training course at #SoftUni, we had to implement the well-known game Rock-Paper-Scissors.
+**In this project for the training course at #SoftUni, we had to implement the well-known game Rock-Paper-Scissors.**

 I used constants for the game choices (rock, paper, scissors) and ANSI color codes for text colorization in the console.
 Then i used a do-while loop to repeatedly play the game until the user decides to quit.